goessner/crocker/readme.md

 <code>μ</code> happens to be greater than 90°, its supplement angle (<code>180° - μ</code>) should be taken instead.

 Ideally the transmission angle is always 90°, which isn't possible of course.
 So a specific design goal with crank-rockers is to *maximize* the minimal transmission angle.
-A valuable optimization method regarding this can be done with <code>crocker.js</code>.
+A valuable optimization method regarding this can be applied with <code>crocker.js</code>.

 See [[1]](#fn1), [[2]](#fn2) or [[3]](#fn3) for further details.